citrineos/citrineos.github.io/README.md

   Under `/utils/_fonts` a new font could be added.
 The font then also needs to be updated under `/assets/fonts` following the existing pattern.
   Under `/utiles/_variables` chosen colors can be adjusted.
   These changes will be reflected throughout all of the website.

+## Deployment

+This site uses github actions for deployment.
+The trigger is set up to deploy everytime changes are pushed to the branch `main`.